 Before getting into the nitty gritty of the different training options and personal circumstances that will affect your training time as a coach, it is worth spending a moment around this point.

-Yes, life coaching is an unregulated profession, and the reality is that it’s possible to set up as a life coach without any kind of certification.
+Yes, life coaching is an unregulated profession, and the reality is that it’s possible for individuals to call themselves life coaches without any kind of certification or specialized training.
 Given this, you might be tempted to skip the training altogether – a step that may work, and certainly has done for some, but which is more likely than not to seriously hinder your future ability and success as a coach.

 It may feel like a reasonable option for you, particularly if you have some prior knowledge around coaching or personal development, but if you are serious about being the best life coach that you can be, we truly believe that some form of professional life coach training will always be a better option.

-You’d be surprised how many clients do care about certification when seeking out coaching services.
+You’d be surprised how many clients do care about professional life coach certification when seeking out coaching services.

-So yes, technically you can call yourself a life coach now, and it might feel like a quick win, however, building a solid base of clients may be much more difficult.
+So yes, technically you can call yourself a life coach now, and it might feel like a quick win, however, becoming a successful life coach and building a solid base of clients may be much more difficult.

-Undertaking coach training will give you a step up on the untrained life coach.
-So let’s take a look at some of the different training routes, and how they might affect the length of time it takes you to train as a coach, but also what they give you in your pursuit of coaching greatness.
+Undertaking life coach certification training will give you a step up on the untrained life coaches.
+So let’s take a look at some of the different training routes, and how they might affect the length of time it takes you to train as a certified life coach, but also what they give you in your pursuit of coaching greatness.

 Possible Approaches To Training As A Life Coach